Advanced Diploma in Mediation

 Negotiation as a mediator; and

-2. Skills/Practice – onsite delivery
+Regulation and ethics. - Skills/Practice – onsite delivery

 40 hours of in-person training, of which in excess of 30 hours will be roleplay and mediation skills practice sessions.
 This is a minimum requirement and course participants are encouraged to form their own independent skills practice groups in the form of online or in-person study groups to roleplay mediation scenarios in addition to classroom hours.The in-person training element of this course will include an introduction focusing on an explanation of experiential learning; an icebreaker, which will enable participants to activate group dynamics; and a course overview, explaining the course components.
 The main focus of the in-person training will be on roleplays and skills practice, during which there will be an emphasis on learning by doing and on acquiring key practical skills.